-The activity is approved, but a HAP contract has not been signed using this activity.
+The activity is approved, but a HAP contract has not been signed using this activity in the previous fiscal year.

 Does the MTW agency need a Safe Harbor Waiver to implement this MTW activity as described?

 9.c. - Elimination of PBV Selection Process for PHA-owned Projects Without Improvement, Development, or Replacement (HCV)